Boris-Barboris/dpeq/README.md

     Portal class implements bind method, wich:
         - type-checks arguments wich row spec.
         - closes previous portal if it is a persistent one.
-        - builds the array of scoped delegates, pointing to correct marshallers to pass it to PSQLConnection.putBindMessage method.
+        - builds the array of scoped delegates, pointing to correct serializers to pass it to PSQLConnection.putBindMessage method.
-        - calls PSQLConnection.putBindMessage, wich orderly calls marshallers and fills connection's write buffer.
+        - calls PSQLConnection.putBindMessage, wich orderly calls serializers and fills connection's write buffer.
-        - rolls write buffer back if marshalling fails.
+        - rolls write buffer back if serialization fails.
     */
     portal.bind!(testTableSpec, testTableRowFormats)(sentTuple.expand);